rdemirov/crmBackendApi/README.md

 ```
 If no configuration is present, the default port is set to 3000.

+- /src/customers - contains the struct and methods for storing and amanging customer data

 ## Configuration

 The only configuration needed by the application is the option to set the application's port